MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

     > - For the DocuSign Envelope completed trigger flow, you will need to select the appropriate DocuSign account for the **Account** setting on the **When an envelope status changes** trigger.

 1. Return to the Enable integration menu in design studio and select the **I have resolved the connection references checkbox**.
-1. Select
 1. Select **Next**, then **Close** to exit the Enable integration menu.
 1. In the **Set up workspace**, choose **Cloud Flows**.
-1. Add the cloud flows from the previous step to this site.
+1. Add the **DocuSign Envelope Create and Sign** cloud flow from the previous step to this site.
+1.
+1.
+1.
 1. Create a Dataverse table (for example, DocuSign Output) to capture the DocuSign documents.
 This is the table that will render the subgrid for the documents to sign.
 You'll use this table in the next step.
 1. Enter the DocuSign template metadata in the fields provided, including *Template ID*, *Template Name*, *Role Name*, and *Table*.
 1. (Optional) Map the form table fields to the DocuSign tabs in the document.